JacobPulk/art/README.md

 ## 2. Basic concepts

-- Refer to [this image](https://i.imgur.com/ha3gP9J.jpeg) summarizing the following.
+- Refer to [this overview](https://i.imgur.com/ha3gP9J.jpeg) of the program and [this screenshot](https://i.imgur.com/CG3NjzU.png) of it in action..

 - Artists can have multiple versions.
 For an artist to create an image, one version needs to be chosen.
 Together, the artist and version specify a stochastic (random number-influenced) system for creating images.
 Any artist and version can produce an unlimited number of new images.